OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/cosmos-db/documentdb-sdk-dotnet-core.md

 ### <a name="a-name132132"></a><a name="1.3.2"/>1.3.2

-*   Supporto di .NET Standard 1.5 come uno dei framework di destinazione.
+*   Supporto .NET Standard 1.5 come uno dei framework di destinazione hello.

 ### <a name="a-name131131"></a><a name="1.3.1"/>1.3.1